 When Michael Jackson died, many people, like Cirque du Soleil’s Guy Laliberté, were rumored to be going strong to get his art collection estimated to a cool $900 million.
 Considering that he didn’t really own a Picassos but something he made himself all to be exhibited 18 years ago for charity may have something to do with it too.
 Owned by Jackson’s art mentor Brett-Livingstone Strong together with the Jackson estate, an L.A.
-Weekly report states that that the art is currently at a Santa Monica Airport hangar which also doubled as his studio at times.
-Now what does the collection have you ask?
-Well, to start with there is large interactive giant bronze sculpture of MJ where people can actually get hitched.
+Weekly report states that that the art is currently at a Santa Monica Airport hangar, which also doubled as his studio at times.
+Now, what does the collection have, you ask?
+Well, to start with, there is a large interactive giant bronze sculpture of MJ where people can actually get hitched.
 The Australian builder Strong co-designed the monument-cum-chapel with Jackson.

 Then there are loads of wax pencil sketches by MJ on a variety of themes like “chairs (usually quite baroque), gates, keys, and the number 7,” L.A.
 Weekly reported.
-In fact he made a portrait Bubbles his pet money’s face merged into a chair.
+In fact, he made a portrait of Bubbles, his pet money’s face merged into a chair.
 MJ’s collection also has self-portraits, along with pictures of George Washington and Paul McCartney.
-Set as a fundraiser for Walt Disney’s Big Brothers of Los Angeles (now Big Brothers Big Sisters), because of his child molestation case scandal, they canned the project.
-The hangar is also house to the wax pencils, paper a white feathered quill and white glove that MJ used when creating his art.
+Set as a fundraiser for Walt Disney’s Big Brothers of Los Angeles (now Big Brothers Big Sisters), they canned the project because of his child molestation case scandal.
+The hangar is also house to the wax pencils, paper, a white feathered quill, and white-glove that MJ used when creating his art.